-CITY SERVICES Priority Summary Kaplan Prioritize TPT conversions Restore KTOP funding and receptionist position in the Clerk's office · Streamline the ADU process and extend planning and permit counter hours Bas · Fill city vacancies quickly and efficiently Convert TPT positions into full time positions McElhaney · Prioritize investments and projects that will lead to efficiencies and cost savings - internal city services in human resources, IT and finance · Improve reporting processes - regular reporting to committees by department heads to track progress of high priority goals Improve the ballot measure process - adopt process for analyzing, deliberating and choosing whether to submit ballot measures to the electorate Thao Reduce the vacancy rate and prioritize TPT workers to fill city vacancies when possible Funding to streamline the City's permitting process Taylor Establish a citywide performance management system · Increase HR department resources and implement policy changes to cut hiring time Kalb · Increase Compensation for City Job Classifications that are significantly below market · Additional Human Resources Analyst to address backlog of filling staff vacancies
+CITY SERVICES Proposal Summary Allocated Amount FY 2019-21 Proposed Budget Kaplan Prioritize TPT conversions Restore KTOP funding and receptionist position in the Clerk's office Streamline the ADU process and extend planning and permit counter hours - Adds approximate 24.0 FTE (net new positions) in PBD to enhance customer experience and improve service delivery through measured KPI's (positions include Planners, Specialty Combination Inspectors, Project Managers).
+Bas Fill city vacancies quickly and efficiently Convert TPT positions into full time positions McElhaney Prioritize investments and projects that will lead to efficiencies and cost savings - internal city services in human resources, IT and finance Improve reporting processes - regular reporting to committees by department heads to track progress of high priority goals Improve the ballot measure process - adopt process for analyzing, deliberating and choosing whether or not to submit ballot measures to the electorate Thao Reduce the vacancy rate and prioritize TPT workers to fill city vacancies when possible Funding to streamline the City's permitting process Taylor Establish a citywide performance management system Increase HR department resources and implement policy changes to cut hiring time Kalb Increase Compensation for City Job Classifications that are significantly below market Additional Human Resources Analyst to address backlog of filling staff vacancies

-WILDFIRE AND FIRE PREVENTION Priority Summary Kaplan · Provide funding for Fire Prevention Inspectors and ensure that brush clearance begins before the end of June, 2019 Thao · Fully fund vegetation management programming · Adopt a comprehensive Vegetation Management Plan · Provide funding for updating/replacing and acquiring the needed equipment for vegetation management crews to be successful · Provide funding to reestablish the Special Wildfire Prevention Assessment District McElhaney · Complete reforms to building inspections, fire inspections and specials permitting that began with the Ghost Ship and San Pablo tragedies Kalb · Adopt and begin implementation of Vegetation Management Plan Hire additional civilian vegetation management inspectors; combine fire inspector and vegetation management inspector positions into one classification to ensure adequate coverage · Funding for preparing and running an election in 2020 for a new Wildfire Prevention District · Enhanced parking enforcement in the hills to enable and safeguard emergency vehicle access Disaster Emergency Response: Create City-wide Disaster Emergency Response Plan
+WILDFIRE AND FIRE PREVENTION Proposal Summary Allocated Amount FY 2019-21 Proposed Budget Kaplan ● Provide funding for Fire Prevention Inspectors and ensure that brush clearance begins before the end of June, 2019. - Reduce fire and life safety risks for residents, businesses, and visitors to the City of Oakland by increasing 8.0 FTE supervisory and support staff for Fire Code Inspections in FY 2019-20.
+These new positions will support the twelve inspectors that were added in the prior budget cycle and address current challenges in the Fire Prevention Bureau regarding span of control.
+The new positions will improve Thao Fully fund vegetation management programming Adopt a comprehensive Vegetation Management Plan Provide funding for updating/replacing and acquiring the needed equipment for vegetation management crews to be successful Provide funding to reestablish the Special Wildfire Prevention Assessment District capacity to conduct inspections citywide, and issue permits in a timely manner. - The budget includes the upgrade of 5.0 FTE of vegetation management inspect staff to equivalent Fire Code inspection classifications in order to improve retention of incumbent staff.
+Using the same classification in both the fire code inspection and vegetation management section and addition of supervisory staff will also allow for more flexible deployment of resources to meet demands for service.
+McElhaney • Complete reforms to building inspections, fire inspections and specials permitting that began with the Ghost Ship and San Pablo tragedies - The addition of 3.0 FTE in the Fire Plan Check Unit will allow the Oakland Fire Department to more rapidly process Fire Code plan checks for new proposed development and renovation of buildings.
+Kalb Adopt and begin implementation of Vegetation Management Plan Hire additional civilian vegetation management inspectors; combine fire inspector and vegetation management inspector positions into one classification to ensure adequate coverage Funding for preparing and running an election in 2020 for a new Wildfire Prevention District Enhanced parking enforcement in the hills to enable and safeguard emergency vehicle access.
+Hire additional Parking Control Technicians (which pay for themselves) Disaster Emergency Response: Create City-wide Disaster Emergency Response Plan, including (but not limited to) elements that address: